Monday, December 23, 2024

 The United States really does not refuse to help us, but problems have recently arisen with the actual provision of funding.
 They are connected with the domestic political situation in the United States, namely, with the confrontation between Democrats and Republicans in Congress.
 Supporters of former President Donald Trump in the Republican Party are increasingly questioning the advisability of allocating multibillion-dollar sums to Ukraine, which, according to them, would not be out of place for ordinary Americans.

-The situation is complicated by the threat of a “shutdown” - as in the United States they call the cessation of funding for the state apparatus.
+The situation is complicated by the threat of a “shutdown” - this is how the cessation of funding for the state apparatus is called in the United States.
 In November, Congress adopted an interim budget that will allow the shutdown to be unblocked, but this document does not provide for the allocation of assistance to Ukraine.
 President Joe Biden has already signed the legislation.

 It is expected that at the beginning of next year, congressmen will return to consider the federal budget law, but the two parties will again have to look for a compromise, no matter how it affects financial assistance to our country.